GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Source IP: The IP Address of the source of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
   * Group IP: The IP Address of the group of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
   * UDP Port: The 16-bit UDP Port of traffic for the channel.
+  * Cipher Suite: A value from the "TLS Cipher Suites" registry in the "Transport Layer Security (TLS)  Parameters" registry group {{IANA.tls-parameters}}.
+  The cipher suite determines the AEAD algorithm used for packet protection, the hash function used for key derivation, and the header protection algorithm for channel packets, as described in {{Section 5 of RFC9001}}.
-  * Header Protection Algorithm: A value from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>), used to protect the header fields in the channel packets.
-The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
+  The value MUST match a value provided in the Cipher Suite List of the multicast_client_params transport parameter; see {{transport-parameter}}.
-  * Header Secret Length: Provides the length of the Secret field.
+  * Header Secret Length: Provides the length of the Header Secret field.
-  * Header Secret: A secret for use with the Header Protection Algorithm for protecting the header fields of 1-RTT packets in the channel as described in {{RFC9001}}.
-The Key and Initial Vector for the application data carried in the 1-RTT packet header fields are derived from this secret as described in {{Section 7.3 of RFC8446}}.
-  * AEAD Algorithm: A value from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>), used to protect the payloads in the channel packets.
-The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
+  * Header Secret: A secret used to derive the header protection key for channel packets.
+  The header protection key is derived from this secret using the cipher suite identified by the Cipher Suite field and the `"quic hp"` label, as described in {{Section 5.1 of RFC9001}}.
+  The header protection algorithm is the algorithm defined by {{RFC9001}} for the AEAD associated with the Cipher Suite used by this channel.
+  The Header Secret is not used to derive packet protection keys or IVs.
-  * Integrity Hash Algorithm: The hash algorithm used in integrity frames.
+  * Integrity Hash Algorithm: The hash algorithm used in MC_INTEGRITY frames.
     * **Author's Note:** Several candidate IANA registries, not sure which one to use?
 Some have only text for some possibly useful values.
 For now we use the first of these:
       - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>
       - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>